ihmeuw/vivarium_research/docs/source/models/cause.rst

   cases remit, on average, after :math:`\frac{1}{0.0036}\simeq 279` years--which
   clearly does a poor job of capturing the behavior of diabetes.
 This sort of description was only appropriate for diarrhea, as there is a uniform remission rate across all ages.
-With diabetes, remission is not guaranteed for type II, and doesn't occur for type I.
+With diabetes, remission is not guaranteed for type II, and doesn't occur for type I, so remission rate does *not* tell us the average duration that an individual will experience diabetes.

 For both of the above rates, we think of :math:`r_1=0.2` as the probability that a given case of diarrhea in the Philippies in 2017 will remitt in the next day,